jweissenberger/newsletter/README.md

 # Newsletter

-Use Machine Learning to automatically generate news letters in an easy to use web app.
+Using Machine Learning to automatically generate newsletters and blog posts in an easy to use web app.

 An example of a newsletter generated from this app can be found [here](https://www.outpost-news.com/2020/11/25/affirmative-action-what-do-the-left-and-right-think/).